strattonbrazil/pagemaster/README.md

 ### toPdf.py

 _toPdf.py_ is currently the only functional tool.
 Run it on the json file to get an output pdf.
-It requires all the images to be in the local directory.
-It requires _pdflatex_ to be installed on the path.

 ex. ./toPdf.py story.json

-### TODO
+### EDITOR TODO

-#### pdflatex
+* add ability to remove images after being set

-* add support for images
+### SCRIPT TODO

-* add support for markup
+* fix placement of options footer to always be at the bottom of the screen